 - Can you rent textbooks at the campus bookstore?

-- What percentage of the student body lives on-campus vs. off-campus?
-If your student lives off-campus budget for rent, security deposit, utilities, furniture, and renters insurance.
+- What percentage of the student body lives on campus versus off campus?
+If your student lives off campus, budget for rent, a security deposit, utilities, furniture and renters insurance.

 - How far is the school from your home?
 You may need to budget for travel expenses and summer storage fees.

 - What does it cost to have a car on-campus?

 - Do you receive college credit for study abroad programs?